 Life in the Continental Army wasn’t all glory.
-Disease and abominable conditions, indifferent and sometimes ineffective leadership and flat out chaos were all part of a soldier’s life as America wrestled its freedom from Britain.
-Few soldiers left behind detailed memoirs.
-Lemuel Roberts of Canaan, Conn., did, however, and his Memoirs of Captain Lemuel Roberts, published in 1809, is a detailed account of a soldier’s life in the Revolutionary War.
+A soldier bore disease and abominable conditions, indifferent and sometimes ineffective leadership and flat-out chaos.
+Few soldiers left behind detailed memoirs about America’s fight for freedom.
+However, Lemuel Roberts of Canaan, Conn.
+His Memoirs of Captain Lemuel Roberts, published in 1809, provide a detailed account of a soldier’s life in the Revolutionary War.

-From 1775 until 1778, Roberts was part of several regiments fighting in New England, New York, New Jersey and Canada, taking part in the siege of Boston and the Battle of Saratoga.
+From 1775 until 1778, Roberts belonged to several regiments fighting in New England, New York, New Jersey and Canada.
+He took part in the siege of Boston and the Battle of Saratoga.
 Blunt, opinionated and strong (he began his working life as a lumberjack in northern Vermont), Lemuel Roberts’ story reads like an adventure novel.

-While the officers dined in the better houses and had the best food and drink available, Roberts tells the story of the gritty side of army life during the Revolution, including battling diseases that took the lives of more American soldiers than the enemy did.
-In April of 1776, Roberts was serving in a regiment of the Massachusetts Line that had been dispatched to Quebec.
-His regiment was retreating when he contracted small pox.
+While the officers dined in the better houses and had the best food and drink available, ordinary soldiers experienced a grittier side of army life.
+Roberts tells how they battled diseases that took the lives of more American soldiers than the enemy did.
+A smallpox epidemic from 1775 to 1782 ravaged North America.

 Yet Roberts would suffer more relapses, reporting later:

-The come and go nature of disease and sickness among the men also led to dissent, with at times those suffering a relapse being accused of malingering.
+The come-and-go nature of disease and sickness among the men also led to dissent.
+Those who suffered a relapse faced accusations of malingering.
 And the disputes could extend beyond simply laughing.
 Roberts recounts one occasion where he was the accused rather than the accuser.